Career upgrade: Learn practical AI skills for better jobs and higher pay.

 About the CFA Level I Exam

-The CFA Level I exam is the first of three levels required to earn the Chartered Financial Analyst designation.
-It tests knowledge of ethical and professional standards, quantitative methods, economics, financial reporting, corporate finance, equity investments, fixed income, derivatives, alternative investments, and portfolio management.
-The exam format consists entirely of multiple-choice questions.
+CFA Level I is the first CFA Program exam and tests investment tools, ethical and professional standards, financial reporting, corporate finance, equity, fixed income, derivatives, alternative investments, and portfolio management through 180 three-option multiple-choice questions.

 Questions